Doctor Mike

-Mikhail Oskarovich Varshavski (Михаил Оскарович Варшавский, /ru/; born November 12, 1989), known popularly as Doctor Mike, is a Russian-American family medicine physician, YouTuber, internet personality, philanthropist, and professional boxer.
+Mikhail Oskarovich "Mike" Varshavski (Михаил Оскарович Варшавский, /ru/; born November 12, 1989), known popularly as Doctor Mike, is a Soviet-born American family medicine physician, YouTuber, and internet personality.
 His Instagram account went viral after he was featured in BuzzFeed and People magazine named him The Sexiest Doctor Alive in 2015.
-He has a YouTube channel on which he posts medically themed entertainment videos and debunks false medical claims.
+He has a YouTube channel on which he posts medically themed entertainment videos and debunkings of false medical claims.

 Early life

-Mikhail Oskarovich Varshavski was born on November 12, 1989, in Saransk, Soviet Union.
-His father, Oskar, who was Jewish, was born in Ukraine, and worked as a physician after graduating from the Third Medical Institute of Moscow, while his mother, an ethnic Russian-Jew, was a mathematics professor.
+Mikhail Oskarovich Varshavski was born on November 12, 1989, in Saransk, Soviet Union, to an ethnically Russian mother and a father of Jewish origin.
+His father, Oskar, who was born in the Ukrainian SSR, worked as a physician after graduating from the Third Medical Institute of Moscow, while his mother, who was of Russian origin, was a mathematics professor.
 He has an older sister, Dasha, who was born in 1980.
 When he was five, he and his family immigrated to Brooklyn, New York.

 Varshavski was given the nickname "Doctor Mike" during his high school years by friends who came to him for sports-related injuries.
 After seeing his father's relationship with his patients, he wanted to become a doctor.
-He enrolled in the New York Institute of Technology and was accepted for an accelerated, seven-year combined track for a bachelor's degree in life sciences and a medical degree (Doctor of Osteopathic Medicine) upon completion of the undergraduate program.
+He enrolled in the New York Institute of Technology and was accepted for an accelerated, seven-year combined track for a bachelor's degree in life sciences and a Doctor of Osteopathic Medicine upon completion of the undergraduate program.
 During his first year in the NYIT medical portion of the accelerated program, his mother died of leukemia, and he decided to move back in with his father.
-In 2014, he started a residency at Atlantic Health System's Overlook Medical Center's Family Medicine program, which he completed in 2017.
+In 2014, he started a residency at the Atlantic Health System Overlook Medical Center's Family Medicine program, which he completed in 2017.

-He also participated in Birthright Israel, a free ten-day trip to Israel for young Jewish adults between the ages of 18 and 26.